-“Built to Last® is a success because of the trades and the people involved, their dedication to a skilled labor workforce and the proficiency in a wealth of crafts, the seamless collaboration between union members and union contractors and enticing stories with fascinating people that elicit emotions ranging from compassion and inspiration to intrigue and exultation.” – Gary Perinar, Executive Secretary–Treasurer, Chicago Regional Council of Carpenters.
+“Built to Last® is a success because of the trades and the people involved, their dedication to a skilled labor workforce and the proficiency in a wealth of crafts, the seamless collaboration between union members and union contractors and enticing stories with fascinating people that elicit emotions ranging from compassion and inspiration to intrigue and exultation.” – Gary Perinar, Executive Secretary–Treasurer, Mid-America Carpenters Regional Council.

-Built to Last® is a product of the Chicago Regional Council of Carpenters’ Labor and Management Committee.
+Built to Last® is a product of the Mid-America Carpenters Regional Councils’ Labor and Management Committee.

 Built to Last® 3rd Consecutive Emmy Nomination!

 Congratulations to Built To Last for its third consecutive Emmy nomination!
-Built to Last, which the Chicago Regional Council produces in a partnership with ABC 7 Chicago and Answers Media, was nominated in the Outstanding Achievement for Magazine Programming – Program/Special/ Series category for Foundation of the Nation.
+Built to Last, which the Chicago Regional Council, which is now Mid-America Carpenters egional Council produces in a partnership with ABC 7 Chicago and Answers Media, was nominated in the Outstanding Achievement for Magazine Programming – Program/Special/ Series category for Foundation of the Nation.
 View episode below.